Humanity's PFC Defined

 The first story that is often known is the story of the temptation of God.
 In this story, Dante was the prince of the devils who was sent by God to tempt his heavenly father.
 When the devil appeared to God, he asked him to accept him into heaven.
 He told him that if he accepted him, he would get the right of God.

-He however, turned down the proposal.
+He, however, turned down the proposal.
 He said that if he accepted him, then he could not change his mind. and that was what made the devil angry.
 He went to his master and said that this was his final request.

 At that moment, the devil went to hell and was able to tempt Satan as well as God.
-The Devil however, was able to tempt both of them and thus he got the right of God.
+The Devil, however, was able to tempt both of them and thus he got the right of God.

 If this sounds like a lot of gibberish, that is because it is.
 What is fact and what is fiction?
-Do your due dilegence, don't look at me, go and explore the finest poet that humanity has ever created, at least to one of my favorite academic authors; George Steiner.
+Do your due diligence, don't look at me, go and explore the finest poet that humanity has ever created, at least to one of my favorite academic authors; George Steiner.

 And not understanding it to be For Sale

-The wisdom is that everything has a cost and not without a rhetoric of sorts, I encourage everyone to develop an honest speech, convincing and compelling.
+The wisdom is that everything has a cost and not without rhetoric of sorts, I encourage everyone to develop an honest speech, convincing and compelling.
 Share with those less fortunate than you but beware they accept it on their own terms, not yours.

 Baruch Spinoza is a Dutch Jewish philosopher of Spanish Sephardic origin.
-One of its most notable figures, as well as of modern critical philosophical thought, he was also considered one of its greatest philosophers of all time.
+One of their most notable figures, as well as of modern critical philosophical thought, he was also considered one of its greatest philosophers of all time.
 Among the top philosophers of his time, Spinoza is considered among the top thinkers from Western European history.
 The Dutch were an early nation that gave rise to the European Enlightenment, which was largely influenced by Spinoza's writings.
-In fact, for some reason there are still people today who believe that Spinoza can be classified as one of their greatest philosophers.
+In fact, for some reason, there are still people today who believe that Spinoza can be classified as one of their greatest philosophers.

 Spinoza's work is divided into two categories.
 He wrote on the metaphysics of nature and ethics of knowledge.
 In his metaphysical works, Spinoza discusses the distinction between the human will or free will, and the material world or the universe.
 It is said that this separation is due to the influence of Spinoza's teacher Johannes van Til and the influence of Descartes.
 With this division in mind, Spinoza can be considered the founder of modern philosophy, and perhaps the greatest modern philosopher.
 In his book Ethics of Knowledge, Spinoza goes into great detail about the nature of reality, including its origins, its end, and its purpose.
 The book is considered to be one of his major contributions to the field of philosophy, as it is considered to have been of great importance to philosophers throughout the ages.

 Baruch Spinoza's philosophy of nature has a philosophical approach that is based on the idea that God is the only source of being, knowledge, and truth.
 Spinoza believed that God created the world in the form of a perfect and infinite being that had knowledge of itself.
-The universe was then shaped by this godlike knowledge, so that God's knowledge would shape the universe.
+The universe was then shaped by this godlike knowledge so that God's knowledge would shape the universe.
 This divine knowledge was what Spinoza called God's "mind," and this is where Spinoza developed his "ontology of knowledge," which is the basis for his metaphysical system.